Who are the oldest players to appear, score or indeed lift the trophy at a EURO? Find out here.

 Ivica Vastic (38 years and 257 days)

-The former Sturm Graz and Austria Wien man came off the bench with 26 minutes left against Poland in a UEFA EURO 2008 group game and salvaged a 1-1 draw for Austria by converting a late penalty.
-It was his 14th national-team goal on his 50th outing and made him the oldest player to score at a final tournament.
+The former Sturm Graz and Austria Wien man came off the bench with 26 minutes left against Poland in a EURO 2008 group game and rescued a 1-1 draw for Austria by converting a late penalty.
+It was his 14th national-team goal on his 50th outing and made him the oldest player to score at a final tournament; Goran Pandev became the second oldest when he struck for North Macedonia against Austria on Matchday 1 of EURO 2020.

 Oldest player to win